theevo/SexagenaryCycle1924/README.md

 1. 1924 - 1983
 2. 1984 - 2043

 The HTML table was copied and saved as a TSV file.
-From the TSV file, we are able to create a JSON file as a starting point for further refinement.
+From the TSV file, a JSON file was created as a starting point for further refinement.

 ## Why copy it to Github?

 In its current form, the Wikipedia table is not friendly to programmers.

 If you saw this table, determining if your birthdate fell within the date ranges below would not be easy.
-Also note that the date range is *string*, not a *date* type.
+Also, note that the date range's data type is a *string*, not a *date*.

 | Line | Year 1924–1983 | Year 1984–2043 | Associated element | Heavenly stem | Earthly branch | Associated animal |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |